 When you think of patchwork, you usually think of quilting cotton.
 But there’s no rule!
 We added luxury into the mix with a jewel box blend of silk dupioni in Tiffany blue, glittering silver, burnished gold, and rich ebony.

-A mug rug is like a mini placemat with just the right amount of room for a mug and a few little treats.
+The mug rug is a mini placemat with just the right amount of room for a mug and a few little treats.
 Ours features pretty patchwork on one side with custom embroidery (a free download) on the opposite side’s pocket and napkin.

 Cloth napkins are more beautiful, more absorbent, and more green.
 These nifty napkins use a technique for building patchwork strips called a strata.
 So colorful, it will make breakfast, lunch or dinner feel like a party.